amss-stat/inGSEA/README.md

 [![Version](https://img.shields.io/badge/version-0.3.0-blue.svg)]()
 [![Web Application](https://img.shields.io/badge/Web_App-Live-success.svg)](https://amss-stat.github.io/inGSEA/)

-Gene Set Enrichment Analysis (GSEA) is one of the most popular methods for transcriptomic analysis, yet its statistical power is limited when biological pathways exhibit heterogeneous, sparse, or non-concordant (bidirectional) expression patterns.
+Gene Set Enrichment Analysis (GSEA) is one of the most popular methods for transcriptomic analysis, yet its statistical power is limited when biological pathways exhibit heterogeneous or non-concordant expression patterns.

 **inGSEA (integral-based GSEA)** is a powerful and robust extension of the classical GSEA framework.
-It introduces a novel enrichment score based on the **Anderson-Darling (AD) weighted integral statistic** and aggregates it with the classic Kolmogorov-Smirnov (KS) statistic via a **Cauchy combination test**.
-To overcome the computational bottlenecks of permutation testing, inGSEA utilizes a **generalized gamma distribution** to approximate the empirical null.
+It introduces a novel enrichment score based on the Anderson-Darling (AD) weighted integral statistic and aggregates it with the classic Kolmogorov-Smirnov (KS) statistic via a Cauchy combination test.
+To overcome the computational bottlenecks of permutation testing, inGSEA utilizes a generalized gamma distribution to approximate the empirical null.

-The tool is accessible as a highly optimized, user-friendly, and privacy-preserving web-based software:
+The tool is accessible as user-friendly, and privacy-preserving web-based software:
 🌐 **[Launch inGSEA Web Application](https://amss-stat.github.io/inGSEA/)**

 ## Key Features

 - **Anderson-Darling (AD) Enrichment Score:** Integrates squared deviations over the entire distribution with heavy tail-weighting.
-This substantially enhances detection power for complex signals, particularly sparse and bidirectional expression patterns missed by standard GSEA.
+This substantially enhances detection power for complex signals, particularly sparse and bidirectional expression patterns missed by classic GSEA.
 - **Robust Cauchy Combination:** Aggregates KS and AD statistics to provide robust sensitivity across diverse enrichment scenarios, balancing their complementary strengths.
-- **Fast Generalized Gamma Approximation:** Dramatically reduces the computational burden and improves $p$-value resolution by fitting a generalized gamma distribution to the permutation null, eliminating the need for millions of permutations.
+- **Fast Generalized Gamma Approximation:** Reduces the computational burden and improves $p$-value resolution by fitting a generalized gamma distribution to the permutation null.
 - **100% Client-Side Privacy:** No data is uploaded to any server.
-All statistical computations are performed locally within your web browser, ensuring complete confidentiality for sensitive clinical or proprietary genomic data.
+All statistical computations are performed locally within your web browser.
 - **Interactive Visualization:** Offers fully interactive enrichment plots.
-Hovering over or clicking specific segments reveals individual genes and their rank metrics, bridging the gap between statistical significance and biological interpretation.
+Hovering over or clicking specific segments reveals individual genes and their rank metrics.
+Click the arrow to quickly jump to the pathway database.

 ## Quick Start